Loading

 What happens when you have diabetes

 When you eat foods containing carbohydrates (such as bread, cereal and fruit), your body turns them into glucose.
 A hormone called insulin then moves the glucose out of your blood and into your muscle and fat cells.
 Insulin is made in your pancreas, which is a gland right below your stomach.
+When you have diabetes, there is a problem with the way your body produces or uses insulin.

 Some women get another kind of diabetes while they are pregnant called gestational diabetes.